Face Coverings-Masks Toolkit

 Compliance In the Classroom

 We must take a precautionary approach to our classrooms.
 The coronavirus spreads primarily through the air, often from infected individuals with no symptoms, so face coverings are a crucial part of preventing transmission.
-In indoor spaces, face coverings are required in all classrooms and other learning spaces.
+Starting August 6, 2021, face coverings requirements are tied to the university's alert level.
+For all levels except “Near Normal”, face coverings will be required in all indoor spaces, except for limited exceptions.

 GVSU has adopted an education-first approach to ensuring compliance with our policy on face coverings.
-Messages stressing the importance of face coverings are being shared with the campus community, and all students can acquire a free GVSU mask.
+Messages stressing the importance of face coverings continue to be shared with the campus community, and all students can acquire a free GVSU mask.
 GVSU's Face Covering Compliance Protocol has been published by Human Resources.
 A pdf of the protocol can be downloaded and will be posted around campus.

 Here are additional recommendations for ensuring compliance in the classroom.
 Our approach is to use reason and education first.